-Core Requirement 2 An Agency must undertake and document a risk assessment of any proposed Instrument of Assurance prior to approving the instrument to be issued.
+Officer of the Agency, and/or the Agency itself, has the relevant authority to issue a proposed Instrument of assessment of any proposed Instrument of Assurance prior to approving the instrument to be issued.
 The Agency must continue to manage, and regularly assess and review, the risks associated with any Instruments of Assurance for the life-cycle of the instrument.